Return to Sea

 At around 2AM on the 8th we cast off the lines and made our way down the New River.
 The stretch of river that once brought me to a borderline breakdown with it’s narrow, winding waterway, has become a pretty relaxing cruise, particularly in the quiet hours of late night or early morning, depending on your perspective.

-We geared up and took Jacob and Justin to free dive the downed drug plane, then over to the pristine beaches on Norman’s, which Jacob refers to as ‘fake beaches’ – due to their postcard-perfection.
+We geared up and took Justin to free dive the downed drug plane, then over to the pristine beaches on Norman’s, which are postcard-perfection.

 The next morning we motored another hour south and began to negotiate our way into the narrow channel at Warderick Wells, littered with a few sailboats on their assigned moorings.
 I stood on the bow with the hook ready to fish the mooring line when Luke called down that the bow thruster was not responding.
 I raced to the lower helm to see if the controls there would illicit a response.
 Nothing.